Estevemartin/exoticca-assessment/README.md

 ## Considerations

-<u>Consideration 1:</u> I had never worked with <b>React-Query</b> before.
+:one: I had never worked with <b>React-Query</b> before.
 Everything has been learned in the last 24h so I'm sure that there's plenty of room for improvement.

-<u>Consideration 2:</u> The same happens with <b>React-Testing-Library</b>.
+:two: The same happens with <b>React-Testing-Library</b>.
 Even though it's pretty similar to Jest (which I'm more used to work with), I'm sure there's many things that can be improved.

-<u><b>Consideration 3 (the most important):</b></u> If finally you want me to join Exoticca, I would have time to learn and become an expert in <b>React-Query</b> and <b>React-Testing-Library</b> before the work starts, but in 24h that's what I have been able to learn :D
+:three: (the most important:triangular_flag_on_post:) If finally you want me to join Exoticca, I would have time to learn and become an expert in <b>React-Query</b> and <b>React-Testing-Library</b> before the work starts, but in 24h that's what I have been able to learn :D

 ## Points for Improvement